RosaDelic/LargeScaleBrainModelAnalysis/Julia/README.md

 7. LyapunovRoutineNetwork.jl: Routine to compute the Lyapunov exponents of the large-scale brain model across all the parameter space.

+8. PlotTransverseInstabilities.jl: Routine to plot the transverse instabilities data generated with TreatTransverseInstabilities.py

-8. NormalizedMatrix.npz: Npz file containing the normalized structural connectivity matrix.
+9. NormalizedMatrix.npz: Npz file containing the normalized structural connectivity matrix.